After we covered most muscles of the front and rear upper body, it’s time address one, if not the most moonstruck muscle.

-The triceps is composed of a high percentage of fast-twitching muscle fibres.
+The triceps is composed of a high percentage of fast-twitching muscle fibers.

-Therefore, training triceps heavily works well, BUT because that is in most cases already done by heavy pressing exercises, you don’t need heavy isolation work.
+Therefore, training triceps heavily works well, BUT because that is in most cases already taken over by exercises like bench press or military press, you don’t need heavy isolation work.

-Accordingly, a rep range between 8-20 is most likely to result in efficient growth for most folks.
+Accordingly, a rep range between 8-20 is most likely to result in efficient growth.

 Whereby 20 reps is probably too light to stimulate any growth in your triceps at all in the long run.

-Of course, can you implement higher rep ranges every so often to increase variety but for the majority of your workouts, you should stay around 8-12 reps.
+Of course, can you implement higher rep ranges every so often to increase the variety and stimulate new incentives, but for the majority of your workouts, you should stay around 8-12 reps.

 Tricep workout – Exercises